ellenmelon1/Ellen-s-backend-project/README.md

 # Welcome to Northcoders News!

 The project is a full stack application inspired by Reddit.
-It is built upon a RESTful API serving information from the Northcoders News Database.
-Information pertains to users, articles, comments and topics.
-The API was built using Postgres SQL and node-postgres.
+The REST API uses node-postgres to interact with a PSQL database, and serves information about users, articles, comments and topics.
+TDD was implemented throughout its construction using Jest and Supertest.

 Link to the live API: https://ellen-nc-news.herokuapp.com/api Link to the backend repo: https://github.com/ellenmelon1/Ellen-s-backend-project

-Link to the live frontend: https://ellenmelon.netlify.app Link to the frontend repo: https://github.com/ellenmelon1/nc-news
+Link to the live frontend: https://ellen-nc-news.netlify.app/ Link to the frontend repo: https://github.com/ellenmelon1/nc-news

 # Requirements

-- The minimum required version of Node to run this app locally is: v16.13.2
+- Node v16.13.2 or higher
 - Postgres v8.7.3 or higher
-- dotenv v16 or higher
-- NPM v8.1.2 or higher
-- pg-format v1.0.4 or higher

-To run the test suite, you will need Jest v27.5.1 or above, Supertest v6.2.2, Jest-extendedv 2.0.0, and Jest-sorted v1.0.14.

 # Setup